Akuli/python-tutorial/if.md

 ## Avoiding many levels of indentation with elif

-If you have more than one condition to check, your code will end up looking a bit messy.
+If we have more than one condition to check, our code will end up looking a bit messy.

 ```py